 - Temperatures range from 15°C to 25°C, steadily increasing from March to June.

 - Bulgaria has experienced a warming tendency over the past century, with a decreasing difference between maximum and minimum temperature.

-- Average annual temperature consistently surpassed the average temperature after mid-century and continues to hit record highs.
+- Average annual temperature consistently surpassed historical records of average temperature and has continued to hit record highs.

 - Since the 1970s, a tendency towards warming was observed.
 2014 recorded the highest temperature since 1901, with an average annual temperature of 12°C, which was 1.45 °C above average.

 - Overall, winters for Bulgaria were milder in the second half of the 20th century with an increasing number of hot and dry spells.

 - Dobrudzha in the northeast, the Black Sea coastal area, and parts of the Thracian Lowland usually receive less than 500 mm precipitation per year.
 The Thracian Lowland is often subject to summer droughts.
 High altitude areas, which receive the most precipitation amount in the country, can average over 1,000-1,100 mm per year.